AdamKnudson/Directed-Graph-Clustering/README.md

 ## Goal:
-Use Algorithm 1 from "Hermitian matrices for clustering directed graphs: insights and applications" to create an iterative algorithm that will find a better clustering for a given digraph, given we know the true meta graph.
+Use Algorithm 1 from "Hermitian matrices for clustering directed graphs: insights and applications" to create an iterative algorithm that will find a better clustering for a given digraph, given we know the true underlying meta graph.

 ## Work in progress
 These functions are not doing as well as we'd like yet.
 This is ongoing work started from a 285J class project.